 Paola Antonelli: The guiding principles.
 The engine is always that of trying to explain to people how important design is, how absolutely fundamental an activity it is.
-Not only in the using it, but also in creating it.
-I believe, strongly that design is the highest creative, creative expression that we have.
+Not only in using it, but also in creating it.
+I believe, strongly that design is the highest creative expression that we have.
 Because it is art.
-It, it is as difficult as art, but it’s even harder because there’s the reality check.
+It is as difficult as art, but it’s even harder because there’s the reality check.
 It has to work.
-It has not to harm people possibly.
+It has to not harm people possibly.
 It has to also not harm the environment too much.
 I mean, all of these different considerations make that exercise so, so hard.
-And, uh, that’s what I want to communicate to people.
+And that’s what I want to communicate to people.
 It’s an amazing field.
 It’s filled with creativity and with beauty and with elegance.
 Mistakes, successes.
 And I would like people to consider design the way they consider film or music.
 Right?
 Right.
 Now, people, when you say a director of photography, they understand what it is.
-When you say, um, music producer, they know more or less what that person does.
+When you say music producer, they know more or less what that person does.
 I would like them to become as literate of design, about design as they are of these other fields, because then their life would be much richer and more interesting.

 Paola Antonelli: Well, just every single moment of your life has an interaction with design.
-You go to the ATM machine, you’re dealing with an interface, design feat, good or bad, Thats what it is, that’s what you’re doing.
+You go to the ATM machine, you’re dealing with an interface, design feat, good or bad, That’s what it is, that’s what you’re doing.
 You’re wearing your shoes—it’s fashion design, or it’s industrial design, but design, it is.
 You’re wearing your makeup, even the wand of the mascara is a particular design.
-Yor are taking the subway, you are moving around the city, somebody designed the city well or not well.
-So everything is designed and the moment you are able to consider design appreciate it, and also understand when it’s not good enough, you become a more demanding and more agent… How do you say how’s?
-Well, you have more agency as a citizen.
+You are taking the subway, you are moving around the city, somebody designed the city well or not well.
+So everything is designed and the moment you are able to consider design, appreciate it, and also understand when it’s not good enough, you become more demanding and you have more agency as a citizen.

 Paola Antonelli: It’s so hard.
 I mean, ideas are a dollar a pound and you know it very well being a producer, right?
-It’s the ones that you decide to produce that count and that’s the toughest decision to make.
+It’s the ones that you decide to produce that count, and that’s the toughest decision to make.
 Sometimes it’s guts.
-Other times you are kind of, you initiate an idea and it becomes an avalanche and it goes by itself.
-But you know, with exhibitions, sometimes you cannot react so quickly because, especially in an institution like MoMA it might take years.
-The salons, I can react almost like in a month and a half.
-So when something is necessary, like we did a salon on breath in the middle of Covid.
+Other times you initiate an idea and it becomes an avalanche and it goes by itself.
+But you know, with exhibitions, sometimes you cannot react so quickly because, especially in an institution like MoMA, it might take years.
+The salons, I can react almost like in a month and a half when something is necessary, like we did a salon on breath in the middle of Covid.
 So it really is something that you can target better with exhibitions.
 Sometimes, it’s like a leap, you know?
 And, you hope that something will be as relevant two years from now as you think it is now.

-Natasha Davison: Tell me about the salons.
-I’m curous about those.
+Nelda Studios: Tell me about the salons.
+I’m curious about those.

 Paola Antonelli: The salons are beautiful

-Natasha Davison: You’ve often said that the difference between design and art is irrelevant.
-That design, takes something revolutionary, and makes it usable.
+Nelda Studios: You’ve often said that the difference between design and art is irrelevant.
+That design takes something revolutionary and makes it usable.
 What is the role of art?

 There is certainty that we’re going to become extinct.
 So we might as well design a better extinction for ourselves and for future species.

-Natasha Davison: Tell us about some of the nature focused exhibitions at the MoMA.
+Nelda Studios: Tell us about some of the nature-focused exhibitions at the MoMA.

-Paola Antonelli: There’s been more a focus on nature in exhibitions of design and I make that distinction because Broken Nature was about respecting nature, but it was not immediately about nature or material ecology, which is an exhibition of the work of Mary Oxman had some of her collaborations with animals and other entities.
+Paola Antonelli: There’s been more of a focus on nature in exhibitions of design, and I make that distinction because Broken Nature was about respecting nature, but it was not immediately about nature or material ecology, which is an exhibition of the work of Neri Oxman, that had some of her collaborations with animals and other entities.
 I mean, she’s been working a lot with silkworms, but it was not necessarily only about nature.
 That’s what is interesting.
 And you know why?
 Because we are nature, frankly, every exhibition is about nature.
 That’s one of the biggest problems that we have.
 Sometimes we think that as humans, it’s us and nature.
 No, we are part of nature.
 So what we do to nature we do to ourselves.

 But for some weird reason, it provoked this gigantic reaction, reactions both positive and negative.
 And the negative reactions were so interesting because you understand what the attribute reactionary comes from, you know?
-And you know, I remember that one critic, Jonathan Jones from the Guardian, we need to to like name his name.
-I remember he was like, Oh, Picasso and Pacman cannot be next to each other.
+And you know, I remember that one critic from the Guardian, I remember he was like, oh, Picasso and Pacman cannot be next to each other.
 And I was thinking, first of all, there’s three floors,

-Paola Antonelli: Well, what I have so much coming up right now, but I would say the continuation of design emergency is something that I’m very excited about.
+Paola Antonelli: Well, I have so much coming up right now, but I would say the continuation of Design Emergency is something that I’m very excited about.
 Design Emergency is a project that I started with my beloved friend Alice Rawsthorn, who’s an amazing design critic.
 And we did it when we were in lockdown.
-She’s in London and I in New York.
-And my husband was listening to Fat Joe, you know, the hip hop musician who was doing this Instagram lives every night with his friends.
+She’s in London and I’m in New York.
+And my husband was listening to Fat Joe, you know, the hip hop musician who was doing his Instagram lives every night with his friends.
 And so Alice and I started doing these Instagram lives with these designers that actually had a role in the pandemic, like the illustrators at the CDC that had branded the Coronavirus, because the Coronavirus is a gray blob.
 They’re the ones that made it into this deep water mine.
-So, that started specifically about the Coronavirus pandemic and now it’s about how design can improve the world, can have really a positive effect.
+So, that started specifically about the Coronavirus pandemic, and now it’s about how design can improve the world, can have really a positive effect.
 So that is super exciting.